teochewthunder/hk-anti-extradition-symbol/README.md

 # HK Anti-extradition Symbol

 It starts with a deep red box.
-Inside, we have three pain parts.
+Inside, we have three main parts.

 ## Main shape
 This is basically a white semicircle, using the *overflow* property to trim off the right half of a circular white div.